 Not only are there many legends surrounding the Phoenix, but many stories have picked up on this legendary creature and made it their own.

-Harry Potter: Most recently, JK Rowling wrote of a phoenix owned by Dumbledore, which much like the legend burst into flames and becomes a baby.
-The bird also is fiercely loyal to Dumbledore and even helps him in battle, just as the myth says the Phoenix is loyal to the sun god.
-Dumbledore's phoenix also sings, not only as it goes into help Harry defeat the diary version of Voldemort, but also after Dumbledore's death.
+Harry Potter: Most recently, JK Rowling wrote of a phoenix owned by Dumbledore, which, much like the legend, burst into flames and became a baby.
+The bird also is fiercely loyal to Dumbledore and even helps him in battle, just as the myth says the Phoenix is faithful to the sun god.
+Dumbledore's Phoenix also sings, not only as it goes into helping Harry defeat the diary version of Voldemort, but even after Dumbledore's death.

-The Phoenix Bird: Hans Christian Anderson was another famous writer who wrote of the tale, although his tale more closely followed the bird.
-He wrote about how the Phoenix was born under the tree of good and evil, the very one Eve ate from that gave her knowledge of good and evil.
-He hatched from a rose that blossomed underneath this tree, and in some way, it was Eve's fault there is only one.
+The Phoenix Bird: Hans Christian Anderson was another famous writer who wrote of the tale, although his story more closely followed the bird.
+He wrote about how the Phoenix was born under the tree of good and evil; the very one Eve ate from gave her knowledge of good and evil.
+He hatched from a rose that blossomed underneath this tree, and in some way, it was Eve's fault there was only one.

-The Bible: The bible references this mythological creature, although it states it as the Hol.
-It's a short reference, but nonetheless, it is there, which shows how far back this legend persists.
+The Bible references this mythological creature, although it states it as the Hol.
+It's a short reference, but it is there, which shows how far back this legend persists.
 Job states, "I shall multiply my days as the Hol, the Phoenix" (Job 29:18).

-The myth of the Phoenix has lasted throughout history as far back as the Bible, and much before.
-It is such a common myth that few people have not heard of this legendary immortal creature.
-Although, due to its extensive history in several cultures, the true origin of where the legend began is unknown.
+The myth of the Phoenix has lasted throughout history as far back as the Bible and much before.
+It is a common myth that few people have not heard of this legendary immortal creature.
+Although, due to its extensive history in several cultures, the exact origin of where the legend began is unknown.
 Regardless, it has infiltrated its essence into our modern world.

 Questions & Answers